borisheithecker/nbjaxb/README.md

 # nbjaxb

+Facilitates the creation of JAXBContext instances in NetBeans RCP.
+Classes in remote modules can be registered for JAXBContext creation in System FS.

 How to use:

 Annotate classes you want to include into some JAXBContext.
-This class can be located anywhere, in any module.
+These can be located anywhere, in any module.

 @JAXBUtil.JAXBRegistration(target = "JAXBContextName")
 @XmlRootElement(name = "file-root", namespace = "http://some-namespace.xsd")